Ayushichadha/Ayushichadha.github.io/_posts/2025-11-28-subgoal-augmented-hrm.md

    - Input: token / observation, previous $h_t$, current manager state $m_{\tau}$, and subgoal $g_\tau$.
    - Output: new $h_{t+1}$, predictions.

-### Feudal loss
+### Feudal loss {#feudal-loss}

-To actually *train* the subgoals, I add an auxiliary loss that encourages the worker’s change in state over a window to align with the manager’s chosen direction.
+To actually *train* the subgoals, I add an auxiliary loss that encourages the worker's change in state over a window to align with the manager's chosen direction.
 Concretely, for each window:

 - Let $h_{\text{start}}$ and $h_{\text{end}}$ be the worker states at the beginning and end of the window.
 - Define a **direction of progress**: